weo-edu/unv/Readme.md

 unv will also support building all of your assets and an asset map (similar to webpack's) for production, but that is still TBD.

+## ES6

+All of your code (server and client) will be babel'd from the start.
+So no need for any `server.babel.js` or anything like that.

 ## License

 MIT